|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Is there anything better in the summer than spooning a pile of warm, fruit crumble into a bowl and top with a scoop of cold vanilla ice cream?
+Is there anything better in the summer than spooning a pile of warm fruit crumble into a bowl and topping it with a scoop of cold vanilla ice cream?
 Summer bliss.

 Serve with vanilla ice cream or dairy-free ice cream over top for an extra dreamy treat.

-This recipe was adapted to gluten-free diets from a recipe which appears in the cookbook Cooking Light—Holiday Cookbook, Buttery Apple Crumble.
+This recipe was adapted to gluten-free diets from a recipe, which appears in the Cooking Light—Holiday Cookbook, Buttery Apple Crumble.

-In a separate bowl, combine the gluten-free all-purpose baking mix, gluten-free oats, brown cane sugar, cinnamon, and salt to make the crumble mixture.
+Combine gluten-free all-purpose baking mix, gluten-free oats, brown cane sugar, cinnamon, and salt in a separate bowl to make crumble mixture.

 Add melted butter and remaining teaspoon vanilla extract.
 Stir to blend mixture.

-Remove foil and bake additional 30 minutes, or until the top is golden and bubbling.
+Remove foil and bake additional 30 minutes, or until top is golden and bubbling.